bradenpecora/bsp825-coe332/homework06/README.md

 bradenp-test-flask-service   ClusterIP   10.98.225.212   <none>        5000/TCP   23m
 bradenp-test-redis-service   ClusterIP   10.104.165.3    <none>        6379/TCP   23m
 ```
-Take note of the the cluster IP of the flask service.
-We will use this IP to interact with the app.
+Take note of the the Cluster-IP of the flask service.
+We will use this IP to interact with the app later.

 Note: The selectors `app=bradenp-test-flask` and `app=bradenp-test-redis` were created to connect the services to the pods, but they can be used to get a specifically the flask or redis pod(s) as well.